What Is Tenants in Common in Ireland?

 Inheritance Tax

-This usually consists of a direct parent-child relationship and also vice-versa under some circumstances.
-If this group applies to you you will not be taxed for the first €335,000 of the value.
+1. Group A — This usually consists of a direct parent-child relationship and also vice-versa under some circumstances.
+If this group applies to you, you will not be taxed for the first €335,000 of the value.

-This groups includes relationships such as inheritance between siblings, cousins, grandchildren or nieces and nephews.
+2. Group B — This group includes relationships such as inheritance between siblings, cousins, grandchildren or nieces and nephews.
 In these cases, the threshold is €32,500.

-Regardless of the group your in, you would pay a 33% tax rate on anything above the portion of the tenants in common agreement.
+Regardless of the group you're in, you would pay a 33% tax rate on anything above the threshold.
 With a tenants in common agreement, only your share of the property will be counted towards your estate and not the entire property.

 Tenants in Common vs. Joint Tenants